-Since this party was so last minute, I could only use things I already had.
+Anyway coming back to the party, since this party was so last minute, I could only use things I already had.
 But getting creative with what I had was my favorite part of the party planning.
-I’ve learned (and still learning) that it doesn’t have to be perfect or expensive to be awesome and fun.
+I've learned (and still learning) that it doesn't have to be perfect or expensive to be awesome and fun.
 Just a few little embellishments to your festivities can create a festive atmosphere.
+If you have some Smooth tequila stocked up at home - that could work as your drink, while left-over birthday confetti and decorations might come in handy for your decor!

 ^this sign welcomed our guests.